 Many courtroom and arbitration advocacy manuals exist.
 I am an avid skimmer of them.
-They contain rules, rules on when to break the rules, and anecdotes about riveting opening statements, lyrical closing arguments, and, above all, bone-crushing cross-examinations.
-These manuals often contain transcripts of actual hearing room combat, showing who followed the rules successfully, who occasionally broke them successfully, and who failed to do either.
+They contain rules, rules on when to break the rules, and anecdotes about riveting opening statements, lyrical closing arguments and, above all, bone-crushing cross-examinations.
+These manuals often contain transcripts of actual hearing room combat, showing who followed the rules successfully, who occasionally broke them successfully, and who failed to do neither.
 The author of the manual usually features in the successful categories.

 After skimming one of these manuals, I look for the next one that will transform me into a better cross-examiner.
 And the next one.
 And I keep looking.
 Manuals are, after all, of minimal help when the assignment is not mechanical.
 Still, I do not want to be left behind if there is a breakthrough, and ‘auto-Advocate’ is introduced to the market.

 So what can I recommend, from a US perspective, as an approach to cross-examination until such time as ‘auto-Advocate’ appears?
 And, directly related to the recommendation, when it does appear, will ‘auto-Advocate’ come in two versions – ‘auto-Advocate civil law’ and ‘auto-Advocate US law’ – because there are, as a minimum, two different conceptions of effective cross-examination style (leaving aside English-Australian-Non-Quebec Canadian common-law styles)?